Marxism and the Future of Science

 The principles of dialectical materialism in science

 At its foundation, Marxist philosophy emphasises the dialectical nature of reality.
 As such, scientific enquiry guided by dialectical materialism often differs significantly from traditional empiricism in the kinds of matters it investigates, the observations it makes and the theoretical structures it generates.
-One practical premise of this approach to science is the understanding that thought and the creation of ideas are “directly interwoven with the material activity” of society (Marx, 2022. p 6).
-This premise arises from the dialectical notion that thought itself is a particular mode of expression of reality.
-As a result, a dialectical materialist science emphasises the fundamental connections between the social ordering of science, its dynamic place in society and the content of the knowledge produced through scientific research.
+An important practical premise of this approach to science is the understanding that thought and the creation of ideas are “directly interwoven with the material activity” of society (Marx, 2022. p 6).
+This premise arises from the dialectical notion of the unity of object and subject, and that thought itself is a particular mode of expression of reality.
+As a result, a dialectical materialist science emphasises the fundamental connections between the social ordering of science, the particular forms of industry, life and production in society and the content of the knowledge produced through scientific research.
 Additionally, the dialectical materialist perspective tends against reductionism.
-Rather than perceiving the universe as a collection of discrete but interacting categories of matter and phenomena, the dialectical perspective understands these categories themselves to be historically contingent, frozen descriptions of reality - “a collection of dead facts” (ibid).
-As such, a dialectical materialist science emphasises both the transformative processes that give rise to matter and phenomena, and the interconnected, interdependent nature of matter and phenomena.
-As J.D Bernal (1937) asserts, this perspective on reality alerts the dialectical science to the ways in which their research, theories and ideas are enmeshed in broader society.
-This allows dialectical science to reflect on the ideas, social structures and resources at hand in any given research process, which engenders the critique of existing theoretical schemas and concepts while encouraging the development of new ones.
-Ultimately, a dialectical materialist science retains the empirical methods of science so far developed, while emphasising the contextual and contingent nature of observations, theories and modes of research (ibid) in what may be referred to as a contextualised empiricism.
+While traditional empiricism has mapped reality as a collection of discrete, interacting, immutable categories of matter and phenomena, the dialectical perspective understands that these categories themselves are historically contingent.
+Furthermore, this perspective recognises much scientific fact-making to be the production of snapshot, one-sided descriptions of reality, “a collection of dead facts” (ibid), that cannot capture the motions, transformations negations that characterise reality.
+In contrast, a dialectical materialist science emphasises both the transformative processes that give rise to matter and phenomena, and the interconnected, interdependent nature of matter and phenomena.

-Beyond providing a description of reality and a critique of existing modes of scientific enquiry, dialectical materialism also views science as playing a special and often revolutionary role in social development.
+Beyond providing a description of reality and a critique of existing modes of scientific inquiry, dialectical materialism also views science as playing a special and often revolutionary role in social development.
 The transformative potential of science is made clear throughout the body of early Marxist scholarship, as the impacts of scientific development in its dialectical relationship with production are central.
 In Dialectics of Nature, Engels traces the development of various branches of science — from astronomy to mechanics, botany to physics etc — which are presented with goals and materials presented by broader social, agricultural or industrial conditions.
-These conditions are portrayed as both general, such as the agriculturalist drive to understand seasons through astronomy, and highly specific. such as the sophisticated instruments developed for industry that facilitated the birth of experimental science (Engels, 1934).
+These conditions are portrayed as both general, such as the agriculturalist drive to understand seasons through astronomy, and highly specific, such as the sophisticated instruments developed for industry that facilitated the birth of experimental science (Engels, 1934).
 Engels also explores the dialectical relationships between modes of thought, forms of economic organisation and scientific achievement.
-In his famous critique of Darwin’s theory of natural selection, Engels remarks on the “bitter satire” that Darwin unintentionally created when he observed the natural world and saw the precepts of capitalist political economy, like competition and the struggle for limited resources as the “normal state of the animal kingdom” (Ibid, p.
+In his famous critique of Darwin’s theory of natural selection, Engels remarks on the “bitter satire” that Darwin unintentionally created when he observed the natural world and saw the precepts of capitalist political economy, including competition and the struggle for limited resources, as the “normal state of the animal kingdom” (Ibid, p.
 35).
 The tendency for natural sciences to draw from and validate the social and political structures of their given societies is a recurring theme throughout this critical body of literature.

 Interestingly, Engels’s reflections also draw from evolutionary theory to include an analysis of the transformation of the material world alongside the development of cognitive structures, then later, science.
 He remarks on the parallel development of the faculty of speech in humankind with the rapid expansion of human cognitive capacity.
-Similarly, Engels suggests that the “specialisation of the hand... implies the tool”, which in turn brings to bear the multiplication of human influence on the natural world.
+Similarly, Engels suggests that the “specialisation of the hand… implies the tool”, which in turn brings to bear the multiplication of human influence on the natural world.
 This biosocial and technological map of physical transformation contains the central kernel of dialectical materialism - that social, cognitive and biological forms, the state of nature, and scientific development are all essentially entwined, co-developing at all stages of their history.
 Lastly, this account also asserts that the development of science has so transformed the world that the impacts of human works could only be negated through the world’s complete destruction (Ibid, pp. 14,15).
 Marx similarly writes extensively on the transformative impact of science and technology on production throughout the development of capitalism.
-In Marx’s view, “the application of... science to production” has cyclically upended vast social formations throughout capitalist history, primarily by revolutionising modes of production (Marx, 1939. p.
+In Marx’s view, “the application of… science to production” has cyclically upended widespread social formations throughout capitalist history, primarily by revolutionising modes of production (Marx, 1939. p.
 624).
-Furthermore, Marx identifies that in the capitalist system, the development of science and technology is pressed into the service of production, to the point where the “analysis... of mechanical and chemical laws”, and the invention of new, transformative technologies becomes a business in and of itself.
+Furthermore, Marx identifies that in the capitalist system, the development of science and technology is pressed into the service of production, to the point where the “analysis… of mechanical and chemical laws”, and the invention of new, transformative technologies becomes a business unto itself.
 Importantly, while Marx’s account shows the transformative potential of science and technology, he also reaffirms its origin within the material conditions of society, such that are set by existing and historical modes of cognitive and economic production (Ibid, p.
 623).

 Dialectical materialism in contemporary science - an expansionist empiricism

 Biologist Richard Lewontin has also employed the approach of dialectical materialism in his scientific work.
 In his text, Triple Helix: Gene, Organism and Environment Lewontin polemically argues against what he sees as the tendency towards analytical reductivism that is prevalent in the field of biology.
 This tendency, Lewontin asserts, is owed in part to the influential Cartesian metaphor of the machinic nature of the natural world (Lewontin, 2000. p.
 71).
 Lewontin recounts how this machine metaphor dominates many different topics of research in the field of biology - from the translation of DNA into proteins, to the development of biological features, to the evolution of traits in a population.
-As he asserts, this mechanistic approach to questions of biology leads researchers to search for direct, causal relationships between systems that can be effectively isolated and understood in enough precision from which to generate facts of biology.
+As he asserts, this mechanistic approach to biological research leads scientists to search for direct, causal relationships between systems that can be effectively isolated and understood in enough precision from which to generate facts of biology.
 However, Lewontin argues that this tendency to produce simple explanations of the complex systems under biological research — this reductive empiricism — has been the cause of numerous scientific disputes within the discipline.
-Lewontin offers several major reasons for these disputes; that there is no consensus on how organisms should be analytically broken down into their ‘machine’ parts; there is a vast plurality of forces simultaneously at work in any organism; cause and effect are not always separable, and; life-processes cannot be essentialised on the basis of induction, or their historical characteristics (Ibid, pp. 75 - 76).
+Lewontin offers several major reasons for these disputes; that there is no consensus on how organisms should be analytically broken down into their ‘machine’ parts; there is a vast plurality of forces simultaneously at work in any organism; cause and effect are not always separable, and; life-processes cannot be essentialised on the basis of induction or their heretofore characteristics (Ibid, pp. 75 - 76).

-The application of dialectical materialism in science clearly carries the potential to counter the empiricist reductionism prevalent in experimental sciences.
-By troubling the foundational methods of science, such as the selection of definite objects of study, or the search for decisive causal relations between phenomena, dialectical materialism engenders contextualised empiricism in the investigation of reality.
+The application of dialectical materialism in science clearly carries the potential to avoid the conceptual shortcomings of empiricist reductionism, which have been the cause of significant controversies in the field of biology.
+By troubling the foundational methods of science, such as the conception of definite objects of study, or the search for decisive causal relations between phenomena, dialectical materialism engenders a contextualised empiricism in the investigation of reality.
 The above examples of contemporary dialectical materialist science show how Marxist philosophy can bring about new avenues of empirical investigation beyond the limitations of reductionism.

 Critiquing the critique - Marxism and Constructivism

 Firstly, the foundations of the constructivist philosophy are widely credited to Thomas Kuhn and his seminal 1962 text The Structure of Scientific Revolutions.
 This text takes a sociological and historical approach to the construction of scientific knowledge, with a particular emphasis on the dominant ideas, or paradigms, that characterise the worldview of scientific disciplines.
 Importantly, Kuhn’s work also emphasises how scientific interpretations of the world undergo periods of normalcy and revolution, such that previous scientific worldviews may be replaced by emerging, revolutionary worldviews.
 As a result, scientific worldviews from before and after such revolutions may be considered entirely incommensurable (Kuhn, 2012. pp. 111 - 135).
 Kuhn’s theory of scientific revolution depicts the activity of science as an inherently social one, emphasising the role of science education, the perceptual experiences of individual scientists, and their work within socially formulated disciplines in science.
 Kuhn’s model of scientific transformation also shows an idealist orientation, most prominently embodied by his use of the “gestalt switch” metaphor (ibid, p.
 122).
 In such gestalt switch situations, transformations in scientific practice are primarily motivated by ideas - by experiences or insights that cause sudden, irreversible shifts in an individual scientist’s worldview, which in turn comes to transform their practical scientific activities and subsequently, those of the scientists around them.
-It is Kuhn’s emphasis on ideas as transformative moments that clashes most prominently with the theory of transformation posited by dialectical materialism.
-This idealist analysis tends not to include the material, economic drivers of scientific transformation, rather emphasising the motive force of scientific achievements, ideas and worldviews.
-Importantly, Kuhn acknowledges that “external social, economic and intellectual conditions” have some role to play in scientific development.
-However, Kuhn also notes that such considerations have rarely been at the centre of his analysis (ibid, preface p x).
-Drawing heavily from Kuhn’s work, constructivist critiques similarly tend not to focus on the broader structures of production and social organisation in analysing the historical development of science.

 Importantly, dialectical materialism is not the direct inverse of Kuhn’s constructivism and does not overly focus on the role of production while ignoring the role of ideas in the history of scientific development.
 On the contrary, Marxist philosophy sees ideas as the direct reflection of historically specific social and economic formations.
 In any given society, the dominant “ruling ideas” are those that reinforce existing social formations of society and are useful for the preservation of the dominant modes of production and material life at any given historical moment (Marx, 1932. p.
 19).
-As Uranovsky notes, these ruling ideas often find their expression within the observations of science, recounting the examples of “genetics and race theory” deployed by fascist Germany as a means of reinforcing its particular capitalist social structure (Uranovsky, 2011. p.
+As Uranovsky notes, these ruling ideas often find their expression within the observations of science, recounting the examples of “genetics and race theory” deployed in fascist Germany as a means of reinforcing its particular capitalist social structure (Uranovsky, 2011. p.
 171).
 In a less extreme example, recall Engels’s critique of Darwin’s observations of the animal kingdom as a close reflection of the dominant social structure of British society in his time (Engels, 1934. p.
 15).
 Ultimately, the dialectical materialist perspective asserts the interpenetration of ideas, production, scientific practice and material life to provide a rich, historical and social account of the development of science.
-In contrast, Kuhn’s emphasis on ideas has contributed to a constructivist philosophy often lacks a critical perspective on the underlying but ubiquitous material factors at play in shaping the form and content of science.
+In contrast, Kuhn’s emphasis on ideas has contributed to a constructivist philosophy that often lacks a critical perspective on the underlying but ubiquitous material factors at play in shaping the form and content of science.
 As such, dialectical materialism as a philosophy of science provides a more complete and practical view of science, not as an independent activity, but as a social process embedded within the social and productive structures of society.

 Dialectical materialism carries significant implications for the practical activity of science and has shown to be a fruitful and productive schema for scientific practice.
 At the same time, dialectical materialism provides a coherent and focused critique of scientific methodology and the social structure of science that surpasses the dominant critiques of science in contemporary discourse.
-This can be clearly demonstrated by the incisive criticisms developed by Marx and Engels, and in the degree to which they themselves and later Marxist theorists have paid attention to the development of science, and taken seriously its claims throughout history.
-Most importantly, however, the Marxist philosophy of science self-consciously forwards the possibility of mobilising science to transform society.
+This can be clearly demonstrated by the incisive criticisms developed by Marx and Engels, and in the degree to which they and later Marxist theorists have paid attention to the development of science, and taken seriously its claims throughout history.
+Most importantly, however, the Marxist philosophy of science consciously forwards the possibility of mobilising science to transform society.
 As a result, this philosophy embraces a radical relativism with profound intellectual responsibility, asserting that; the objects of scientific activity are never ahistorical or taken for granted, but rationally and empirically conceived of through their historical relations with other objects and phenomena, including human social reality; a contextualised empiricism contains the potential to develop valid and useful ideas about reality, and; that the activity of science can be vastly enhanced by embracing its continuity with historical and economic studies and indeed with all human practical activity.
 To summarise the ethos of dialectical materialism as a philosophy of science, we turn to Marx:

 §